 Pat Lacy served us a lovely, civilized dinner, with tablecloth and china, and we enjoyed ourselves thoroughly.

-We chatted after dinner, sharing tales of our own adventures around Australia (some of ours more amusing than Will’s, be he won for hardship).
+We chatted after dinner, sharing tales of our own adventures around Australia (some of ours more amusing than Will’s, but he won for hardship).
 Then we returned to our rooms before the generator was shut down for the night at 9:30.

 Nights get surprisingly cool, now, though not until about 2 a.m.
 It’s amazing that is still gets so brutally hot during the day.